In Ian’s wake, Florida residents brave a slow wait for power

 In the town of Naples, Kelly Sedgwick was just seeing news images Monday of the devastation Ian had caused, thanks to power that was restored four days after the hurricane slammed into her southwestern Florida community.
 Meanwhile, in the nearby town of Bonita Springs, Catalina Mejilla was still using a borrowed generator to try to keep her kids and their grandfather cool as they waited for their power to be returned.

-Ian knocked out power to 2.6 million customers across Florida when it roared ashore with 150 mph (241 kph) winds and pushed a powerful storm surge.
+Ian knocked out power to 2.6 million customers across Florida when it roared ashore with 150 mph (241 kph) winds and pushing a powerful storm surge.

 Since then, crews have been feverishly working to restore electricity infrastructure.
 State officials said they expect power to be restored by Sunday to customers whose power lines and other electric infrastructure is still intact.